utdrwiki/code-viewer/README.md

 - [Python](https://python.org/) for generating the website

 ## Building
 After installing prerequisites, first install required dependencies of the project using `pip install -r requirements.txt`, then build the site using `./build.sh`.
 The site is placed by default in the `out` directory.
-To view the site, (if you have Python installed), run `./dev.sh`.
+To view the site after building, (if you have Python installed), run `./dev.sh`.
 A Bash (or any Linux shell) environment is assumed when running the mentioned commands.

 ## Disclaimer

 This repository is still copyright infringing.

-Original data copyright Toby Fox, 8-4, Fangamer, et al. If you wish to have this repository taken down, please email [admin@kocka.tech](mailto:admin@kocka.tech).
+Original data copyright Toby Fox, 8-4, Fangamer, et al. If you wish to have this repository taken down, please email [admin@undertale.wiki](mailto:admin@undertale.wiki).

 ## Credits